bkclerke/MyUmbDocs/Starterkit-Package/Doctype-Comp-Page-Schema.md

 # {{ page.doctype }} Document Type Schema

 The {{ page.doctype }} Document Type is confugred to be a base general components textpage.
-Content for each page is built pased off of the child node types in the page components folder.
+Content for each page is built based off of the child node types in the page components folder.

 <dl>
     <dt>Tree Structure</dt> <dd>Document Types > {{ page.doctype }}</dd>